First Study of the Nuclear Response to Fast Hadrons via Angular Correlations between Pions and Slow Protons in Electron-Nucleus Scattering: Results and discussion

 In the subsequent columns of this figure, we show the widths and broadenings as a function of $\Delta Y$ for each target.
 The widths increase monotonically as a function of $\Delta Y$ (which was also observed for the dipion channel in Ref.~\cite{PhysRevC.111.035201}, however we observe that the slope of this dependence is larger for the $\pi p$ channel than for the dipion channel).
 The broadening is consistently negative (up to $\approx -$0.8) for deuterium and positive for iron (up to $\approx 0.6$) and lead (up to $\approx 0.7$), with the exception of one bin in which the uncertainties are very large.

 These trends in the widths and broadenings are reproduced by the \textsc{BeAGLE} model, which predicts the values of $\sigma$ within about one error bar for the integrated results (upper left panel of Fig.~\ref{fig:derived}).
 However, the agreement with the data is not as good within slices in $\Delta Y$ as in the integrated results.
+This appears to be related to the discrepancy mentioned above, where the predicted correlation functions appear to be shifted in $\Delta Y$ relative to the data.

 We also compared our results for the widths and broadenings to the predictions of the eHIJING model~\cite{PhysRevD.110.034001} (version 1.0) and the \textsc{GiBUU} model~\cite{Buss:2011mx} (2021 release) in Fig.~\ref{fig:derived}.
 We also provide a comparison between these models' predictions for the correlation functions and the ratio, $R$, in the Supplementary Materials~\cite{supplementary}.
 In \eHIJING, the hard-scattering process, along with initial- and final-state fragmentation, is simulated using \textsc{PYTHIA8}~\cite{bierlich2022comprehensive}.
 The model incorporates nuclear modifications to PDFs, fragmentation, and parton showering.
 It also handles multiple collisions between partons and the rest of the nucleus, with a cross section proportional to the transverse-momentum-dependent gluon distribution density.
 Like the BeAGLE model, eHIJING was developed for the Electron-Ion Collider.